pylint-dev/pylint/doc/user_guide/checkers/features.rst

   disable it if you're using those strings as documentation, instead of comments.
-:unnecessary-pass (W0107): *Unnecessary pass statement* Used when a "pass" statement that can be avoided is encountered.
+:unnecessary-pass (W0107): *Unnecessary pass statement* Used when a "pass" statement can be removed without affecting the behaviour of the code.
 :unreachable (W0101): *Unreachable code*
   Used when there is some code behind a "return" or "raise" statement, which will never be accessed.